kevin218/Eureka/docs/source/index.rst

 Welcome to Eureka!'s documentation!
 ====================================

-**Welcome to the documentation for ``Eureka!``.**
+**Welcome to the documentation for Eureka!.**

-Eureka! will eventually be capable of reducing data from any JWST instrument and fitting light curves .
+``Eureka!`` will eventually be capable of reducing data from any JWST instrument and fitting light curves .
 At the moment the package is under development, and currently works on NIRCam data only.
 The code is not officially associated with JWST or the ERS team.